• Home

 ABOUT THE LOST RESEARCH NETWORK

 The acronym LOST stands for Law, Organization, Science and Technology.
-Anthropology of Law (L), Organization Studies (O), and Science and Technology Studies (ST) are three vigorous transdisciplinary fields.
-A growing academic current mingles these fields and thereby engenders provocative insights.
-Working at the intersection of these fields and fusing their approaches, we additionally emphasize the ethical and aesthetic dimensions of fact-making in the contemporary.
-The ambition of our detailed ethnographies is to respond to long-standing questions raised in social theory and philosophy and vice-versa, to render those questions into ethnographic inquiries with a special focus on critique.
-We address issues of global and planetary scope, although several of our empirical projects are situated in Africa.
-Since its inception in 2002, LOST has expanded – from a small group localized in Halle to a decentralized network of independent scholars.
+Anthropology of Law (L), Organization Studies (O), and Science and Technology Studies (ST) are three vibrant transdisciplinary fields.
+Working at their intersections and merging their approaches, we also emphasize the economic, political, ethical, and aesthetic dimensions of fact-making in the present.
+The ambition of our detailed ethnographies is to respond to long-standing questions raised in social theory and philosophy, and vice versa, to translate these questions into ethnographic inquiry with a particular focus on critique.
+We address questions of global and planetary scope, although several of our empirical projects are located in Africa.
+Since its founding in 2002, LOST has grown from a small group based in Halle, Germany, to a decentralized network of independent scholars in many countries.
+Its vibrant activities have been winding down for a few years so that during 2024 this website is being turned into an archive.

 • Home